nickarms/100-days-of-code/r1-log.md

 ### R1D53
 Did a few minutes of coding and then spaced out on bikes for a while.
 More JQuery stuff which was okay but I just wasn't feeling it tonight. https://twitter.com/sirnixalot/status/970214862528774144

+### R1D54
+Finished JQuery getters and animations and starting in on JQuery setters tomorrow.
+Yeah! https://twitter.com/sirnixalot/status/970548369796907008